watford canal bridge

 In the course of his career he has painted all over the UK.

-Peter is particularly proud of the commission to paint seven Stately Homes for their owners; Woburn, Blenheim, Beaulieu, Harewood House, Longleat, Castle Howard and Warwick Castle.
+Peter was particularly proud of the commission to paint seven Stately Homes for their owners; Woburn, Blenheim, Beaulieu, Harewood House, Longleat, Castle Howard and Warwick Castle.
 The collection, named the 'Magnificent Seven' was exhibited in turn at each of the houses mentioned, and at the end of the tour, returned to the owners’ collections.

 Later Watercolours include Floors Castle, Windsor, Chatsworth, Chenies, Hatfield House and many others.